kbamgbose/build-gpt2/README.md

 # build-gpt2

 GPT-2 (124M) implemented from scratch in PyTorch.
 No library wrappers.
-Trained on FineWeb-Edu 10B across 8x A100 80GB with DDP.
+Trained on FineWeb-Edu 10B with DDP across A100 SXM 80GB GPUs.

 The goal was not to reproduce the paper.
 It was to understand what breaks, why it breaks silently, and what the hardware actually does at scale.